 We hold ourselves accountable to the highest standards of professionalism and ethics.
-Our group Code of Conduct ensures that our business activities are undertaken in an environment of integrity, transparency and accountability.
+Northern Horizon Capital Group Code of Conduct ensures that our business activities are undertaken in an environment of integrity, transparency and accountability.
 This approach allows Baltic Horizon to be a trustworthy and accountable partner to all of our stakeholders.